Lumi-supercomputer/gromacs-on-lumi-workshop/multi-core CPUs/README.md

 No of atoms: 1066628

+*Note: The .tpr file (pme_nvt.tpr) file used in the benchmarking is the same as the one provided in the exercise*

 **Performance Analysis**

 | Number of Nodes | Tasks per node | CPUs per task | Performance (ns/day) |